DronePayloadTeam3/drone-design-analysis/README.md

 # Final Recommendation

-Based on the thrust-to-weight analysis, Finite Element Analysis (FEA), and material cost optimization, the recommended design is **Design 1, a tapered hollow rectangular arm** constructed from **Fiberglass Composite (GFRP)**.
+Based on the thrust_to_weight analysis, Finite Element Analysis (FEA), and material cost optimization, the recommended design is **Design 1, a tapered hollow rectangular arm** constructed from **Fiberglass Composite (GFRP)**.
 It provides the best balance of payload capacity, structural safety, and engineering performance while satisfying all project constraints.

 Although Carbon Fiber Composite (CFRP) provided the highest overall structural performance, GFRP offered a better balance between performance and cost while still meeting all project requirements.
 The improvements provided by CFRP were relatively small compared to its increase in material cost, making GFRP the more practical engineering choice.

-Additionally, while Wood (Birch) was identified as the lowest-cost material, it was not selected as the final recommendation.
+Additionally, while Wood (Birch) was identified as the lowest_cost material, it was not selected as the final recommendation.
 Although it satisfied the project requirements under the simplified loading conditions, it was not considered the best choice for real-world drone applications where additional engineering conditions such as wind, vibration, fatigue, and landing impacts must be considered.
 Furthermore, wood can absorb moisture from the environment, which may reduce structural performance over time while increasing the overall weight of the drone.
 For these reasons, GFRP was considered the strongest overall engineering solution.

 Compared with Design 2, Design 1 demonstrated better structural behavior.
 Although Design 2 met the project requirements, it experienced greater maximum displacement.
 Through investigation, it was determined that the truss members primarily reinforced the x- and y-directions but provided limited resistance in the z-direction.
 This reduced the arm's resistance to vertical bending and likely contributed to the higher displacement.
 Rather than redesigning the arm, the team chose to retain the original design because it demonstrates the engineering design process.
 The results highlighted how analysis, testing, and iteration lead to improved engineering decisions and provide valuable lessons for future designs.

 Overall, Design 1 with GFRP provided the best combination of payload capacity, structural integrity, manufacturability, and material cost.
 Future work could expand this analysis by incorporating wind loading, vibration, fatigue, landing impacts, motor torque, and experimental prototype testing to better represent real operating conditions.

-A more detailed report of the final design recommendation, including the MATLAB-based analysis, FEA results, and optimization process, can be found in the accompanying MATLAB Live Script (DroneDesign-Team3-Analysis.mlx).
+A more detailed report of the final design recommendation, including the MATLAB-based analysis, FEA results, and optimization process, can be found in the accompanying MATLAB Live Script (DroneDesign_Team3_Analysis.mlx).